Central South Dakota Water Festival

 The 2019 Festival is scheduled for Tuesday, September 24.

 - Schools that travel more than hour can request a floating session which overlaps morning and afternoon sessions.

 The Festival is held at the South Dakota Discovery Center at 805 W Sioux Ave.
 Maps are provided of the grounds.
 Educators can stop by the week before (until 5) for a tour.
 After hours tours can be arranged by contacting Anne.
 The tour will take about 15 minutes.

-We will host an interactive ship-to-shore presentation with the Exploration Vessel Nautilus (E/V Nautilus) from 11:30am - 12:00pm.
+We have again requested an interactive ship-to-shore presentation with the Exploration Vessel Nautilus (E/V Nautilus) from 11:30am - 12:00pm.
 E/V Nautilus is operated by the nonprofit Ocean Exploration Trust founded by Dr. Robert Ballard to conduct pure ocean exploration.

 If you are concerned about managing lunch, we invite you to bring sack lunches for before or after the special session to enjoy at a nearby park.
-(We regret that we cannot accommodate classes at the South Dakota Discovery Center as our classroom space will be dedicated to the Water Festival).
 You can contact your food services director to arrange lunches for those who qualify for free and reduced price lunches.
 (Advice from the Food Services Director is sooner is better!)
 The South Dakota Discovery Center is located near Steamboat and Griffin Parks and is just a short drive from Fisher Lilly park in Fort Pierre.

-Due to space constraints, participation in the live remote with E/V Nautilus is limited to 250 students.
-Sign up today!
+Due to space constraints, participation in the live remote with E/V Nautilus is limited.